About Me

 Back in Los Angeles, as images of 9/11 were replayed again and again across my television screen, I thought of how disappointed I’d been that I’d had to leave New York and of how close I’d been to being in that building.

-In the following days, months and what turned into years, the fight for a better world became my focus.I spent some twelve years producing forums, film screenings, conferences, spoken word and musical concerts, and large and small demonstrations from 50 – 150,000 people.
+In the following days, months and what turned into years, I became passionate about the fight for a better world.
+I spent some twelve years producing forums, film screenings, conferences, spoken word and musical concerts, and large and small demonstrations from 50 – 150,000 people.
 The experience was incredible.
 I wouldn’t trade it for anything.

 Now, I’ve come full circle in many ways.